plotly/plotly.py-docs/notebooks/box-plots.md

 N = 30     # Number of boxes

-# generate an array of rainbow colors by fixing the saturation and lightness of the HSL r
+# generate an array of rainbow colors by fixing the saturation and lightness of the HSL
-# epresentation of colour and marching around the hue.
+# representation of colour and marching around the hue.
 # Plotly accepts any CSS color format, see e.g. http://www.w3schools.com/cssref/css_colors_legal.asp.
 c = ['hsl('+str(h)+',50%'+',50%)' for h in np.linspace(0, 360, N)]